 What are those giant bushes covered in perfumed blue and pink clusters of flowers?
-Why hydrangeas of course!
-Just as popular in bridal bouquets as adorning your country home, these flowers are loved for their versatility.
+Why hydrangeas, of course!
+Just as popular in bridal bouquets as adorning your country home, these blooms are nothing if not versatile.

 “I saw you riding on your bike